Nexosis/nexosis.github.io/_guides/HowItWorks.md

 The data submitted is very important as it is used to discover predictive relationships within the data using a host of algorithms.
 This discovery process happens during  what we call a _Session_.

 Read [Sending Data](ImportingData) for the technical details.

 ### <a name="session" class="jumptarget">Initiate a _Session_</a>

 A _Session_ is simply the a discovery process using the supplied DataSet.

 There are two types of Sessions today:

 * [Forecasting](Forecast)
 * [Impact Analysis](ImpactAnalysis)

 This is where the data science happens at scale.
 Behind the scenes a host of algorithms will work to discover what makes your DataSet tick, attempting to find what factors are influential to others, where the correlations are and ultimately provide predictions or impact.

 Read [Sessions](session) for the technical details.

 ### <a name="results" class="jumptarget">Retrieve the Results</a>

 Once the Session has Complete successfully, the results can be retrieved.
-Depending on the type of Session, the results will contain predicion or impact analysis results.
+Depending on the type of Session, the results will contain prediction or impact analysis results.

 Read [Retrieving a Session](session#retrievingSession) for more technical details.